nicobao/ceramic-react-example/README.md

 # Working example Ceramic + React + Typescript

-This is a basic example of how to have basic interaction with Ceramic Network Testnet (https://ceramic-clay.3boxlabs.com).
+This is an example showing how to have basic interaction with Ceramic Network Testnet (https://ceramic-clay.3boxlabs.com).

 This React app allows you to: